brendangregg/Chaosreader/README.md

 Chaosreader can also run in standalone mode - where it invokes tcpdump or snoop (if they are available) to create the log files and then processes them.

-This is an updated fork of my original [chaosreader](http://www.brendangregg.com/chaosreader.html), and includes patches by Jens Lechtenbörger http://www.informationelle-selbstbestimmung-im-internet.de/chaosreader.html and ohters.
+This is an updated fork of my original [chaosreader](http://www.brendangregg.com/chaosreader.html), and includes patches by Jens Lechtenbörger http://www.informationelle-selbstbestimmung-im-internet.de/chaosreader.html and others.

-## Patches :
+### Internals

+This is a stand-alone Perl program that reads binary tcpdump/snoop files, and performs both TCP and IP-fragment reassembly.

+I've had many thank-you emails to say people appreciated the convenience of this being a stand-alone script, which doesn't require various CPAN modules.
+Yes, it's convenient, but there was also nothing on CPAN to do raw TCP packet processing and session reassembly, or raw IP packet processing and IP fragment reassembly.

+### Patches:

 * Handling `Content-Encoding: deflate`